AqwamCreates/DataPredict-Neural/docs/API/Cores/FunctionBlock.md

 #### Returns:

-* firstDerivativeTensorArray: An array containing all the total of first derivative tensor that is stored in the function block.
+* totalFirstDerivativeTensorArray: An array containing all the total of first derivative tensor that is stored in the function block.